Elbow Injury Compensation Claims

 The elbow is one of the joints of the body that is used most regularly and as such, injuries to this area can have a devastating impact on life.
 Elbow injuries are notoriously painful and can inhibit the ability to live a normal life, work, care for children and drive, therefore severely impeding a person’s independence and enjoyability of life.

-Some of the most common elbow injuries that we have managed compensation claims for include:
+Some of the most common elbow injuries that solicitors manage compensation claims for include:

 Elbow injuries are regularly seen in both children and adults and can occur from a host of accidents, such as slips, falls, the impact from falling objects, falling from a height and even car accidents.
-One of the most serious types of elbow injury that we manage claims for are fractures, which are incredibly painful and can have an impact on the growth and development of bones, especially in youngsters.
+One of the most serious types of elbow injury that may result in a compensation claim are fractures, which are incredibly painful and can have an impact on the growth and development of bones, especially in youngsters.

 Bone strength can also be significantly affected with an elbow fracture in the elderly or those with bone conditions.
 If not treated quickly, an elbow fracture can also lead to weakened bones and bone complaints.
-If you have suffered an elbow fracture because of the fault of somebody else or your injury was not adequately diagnosed or treated, we would be pleased to support you in your claim for compensation.
+If you have suffered an elbow fracture because of the fault of somebody else or your injury was not adequately diagnosed or treated, you could be entitled to make a claim for compensation.

 Bursitis is a condition that affects the joints of the body that are used most regularly and results in excessive fluid build up around the joint.
 Most often suffered by adults who use the affected joint for work purposes, bursitis can be very painful, debilitating and can impact on several areas of the victim’s life.